 Mr. Merritt’s career in the private sector has included significant responsibilities at some of the most notable disaster recovery efforts in the United States and its territories in recent decades.
 He has served as Project Manager of recovery efforts in Guam after Typhoon Chata’an, in the State of Louisiana following Hurricane Katrina, in the Cayman Islands following Hurricane Ivan, and in Texas after Tropical Storm Allison and Hurricane Ike.
 In addition to his leadership in the company’s recovery operations, Mr. Merritt is active in public speaking and delivering training programs to assist communities and public officials prepare for and recover more effectively from disasters.

 Barry W. Scanlon, Senior Vice President of Government Relations, Business Development, and Sales

-Mr. Barry Scanlon is the Senior Vice President of Business Development and Government Relations division at Witt O’Brien’s.
+Mr. Scanlon is the Senior Vice President of Business Development and Government Relations division at Witt O’Brien’s.
 His organization manages all government and corporate sales, strategic partnerships, and relationships with executive-level private sector and government leaders.

 In addition to his business development and sales responsibilities, Mr. Scanlon leads Witt O’Brien’s government relations consulting practice, specializing in high-profile grass-roots and grass-tops coalition building.
 Mr. Scanlon and his staff support clients by providing guidance and counsel on policy development, coalition building, issues management and monitoring, and relationship and partnership support with Capitol Hill, federal agencies, and state legislatures.